BenJBailey/benstandup/README.md

     - Prep for InfoSec Meeting
     - InfoSec Meeting
     - InfoSec follow up
+        - update Demetrai's instance
+        - send Emin Link and description of access limitations
     - Goal content types - figure out profile elements that have profileId 0 - siteId or different object
     - Goal tags
     - InfoSec?

+### Wednesday

+### Thursday

+    - Infosec - look for feedback on documentation and handle along with other changes

 ### Priorities